httpwg/wg-materials/ietf116/minutes.md

 Eric Kinnear: always a chance that you can't get to where the server asks you to go.
 Not worth putting a ton of energy into defining policy because client may not be able to reach alternative for other reasons.

 Tommy Pauly: If we're in this edge case where all alternatives have nice properties from original.
 Original may end up dropping capability (e.g. ECH).
-May want to include suggestion to query for original name to see if the property has dissappeared everywhere.
+May want to include suggestion to query for original name to see if the property has disappeared everywhere.

 **Stickines on Return Visits**